BiodiversityDataScienceCorp/lemmonheads-mapping/SSA-asclepias-lemmonii.md

 ### [GBIF](https://www.gbif.org/species/3170287)

 All data was sourced and quieried from GBIF for occurence and distribution modeling.
 The Global Biodiversitry Information Facility (GBIF) is a site that works to provide everyone open access to data.
 This data source was used because it compiled all of the occurence data we needed from multiple sources including iNaturalist and Arizona State University.
+The dataset was small enough where we did not add any query arguments.

 ### [WorldClim](https://www.worldclim.org/data/bioclim.html)